One Time Out

 One Time Out is the fifth album by Paul Motian on the Italian Soul Note label.
 It was released in 1989 and features performances by Motian’s trio with guitarist Bill Frisell and tenor saxophonist Joe Lovano.

 Reception

-The Allmusic review by Scott Yanow awarded the album 4 stars, stating: "it is the basic sound of the unique group that makes the CD of great interest".
+The AllMusic review by Scott Yanow stated that "it is the basic sound of the unique group that makes the CD of great interest".